Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Abstract

 \section{Abstract}

-Axion-like particles (ALPs) are promising candidates for mediating interactions between a dark sector and the Standard Model (SM). {In this work, considering the effective interactions of ALPs with the SM gauge bosons and a fermion dark matter (DM), we explore the DM relic satisfied parameter space and assess its testability through indirect searches.
-The potential of probing such ALP-portal fermionic DM at electron-positron colliders is investigated with the mono-photon + missing energy final states. {We show that a spectacular distinction between the signal and SM background is possible via missing energy variable, the seed of which lies in the ALP-photon interaction, which also governs the relic density of DM.
-We further discuss the sensitivity of ALP-photon coupling using the $\chi^2$ analysis at the future electron-positron collider specifications.}}
+Axion-like particles (ALPs) are promising candidates for mediating interactions between a dark sector and the Standard Model (SM).
+In this work, considering the effective interactions of ALPs with the SM gauge bosons and a fermion dark matter (DM), we explore the DM relic satisfied parameter space and assess its testability through indirect searches.
+The effect of early kinetic decoupling is also discussed in the resonant regime.
+The potential of probing such ALP-portal fermionic DM at the electron-positron colliders is investigated with the mono-photon plus missing energy final states.
+We show that a spectacular distinction between the signal and SM background is possible via the missing energy variable, the seed of which lies in the ALP-photon interaction, which also governs the relic density of DM.
+We further discuss the sensitivity of ALP-photon coupling using the $\chi^2$ analysis at the future electron-positron collider specifications.

 \thefootnote{\arabic{footnote}}